Dr James Alexander CameronAssociate Lecturer; Research Forum Administrative Assistant (communications) Tuesday - Thursday

 The thesis is available in its entirety on Academia.edu.

-My research now considers the larger questions raised by my thesis by looking at the English chancel as a genre, and how initial choices in form became essential attributes of a national style.
+My future research will consider the larger questions raised by my thesis by looking at the English chancel as a genre, and how initial choices in form became essential attributes of a national style.

 - Courtauld Institute of Art: 10/2011 – 2015: PhD in the History of Art